 - Split income among family members through legitimate business roles

-- Utilize retirement plans with higher contribution limits than employee plans
+- Use retirement plans with higher contribution limits than employee plans

 Employees receive paychecks on fixed schedules with taxes automatically withheld, eliminating these optimization strategies.